As a socialist party, PSM holds workers struggle for a fair and just deal at work as the core of our party program.

 - Give workers’ rights to association, full employment, retrenchment and pension fund;

 - We need to abolish the contact work system for permanent work.
-It’s an blatant abuse of the term contract for service.
-Permanent work has to have permanent workers not workers whom are employed via fixed term contracts.
+It’s a blatant abuse of the term contract for service.
+Permanent work has to have permanent workers, not workers who are employed via fixed term contracts;

 - Protect the rights of self-employed workers and introduce regulations to ensure freelancing workers in temporary jobs are not exploited;